Skip to Content

 1. Pick a time to go through things

 Choose a time to sit down and go through your finances when you’re least likely to be interrupted.
 Do it one evening when the kids are in bed, or for an hour or so whilst they’re watching a film during the day.
 Put your phone away to avoid distracting pings and alerts.
-Make yourself a cuppa and sit down with the attitude that you CAN do this!
+Make yourself a drink and sit down with the attitude that you CAN do this!

-2. Your income
+2. Calculate Your income

 Make a list of all your monthly income.
 The list doesn’t need to be anything fancy.
 A spreadsheet is good, but a written list on a sheet of paper works just fine.
 Remember to include all your income otherwise you’ll be working on inaccurate figures and there’ll be little point in you doing this whole exercise.